BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/understanding_data/bids.rst

 What is BIDS?
 -------------

 BIDS is a community-driven standard for organizing brain imaging data.
-When you organize your data in BIDS format via :doc:`../processing_pipelines/dcm2bids` pipeline, it opens your data up to many available pipelines such as :doc:`../processing_pipelines/mriqc`, :doc:`../processing_pipelines/fmriprep`, :doc:`../processing_pipelines/tractoflow`, and many others.
+When you organize your data in BIDS format via :doc:`../processing_pipelines/dcm2bids`, it opens your data up to many available pipelines such as :doc:`../processing_pipelines/mriqc`, :doc:`../processing_pipelines/fmriprep`, :doc:`../processing_pipelines/tractoflow`, and many others.

 **Key Benefits:**